Aaron-Bopp/TIM/40_Evergreens/Sadness is enlightenment and happiness is delusion.md

 If a person internalizes the narrative that negative emotions are a sign of intelligence, it can warp their [[realism|realistic]] [[perception]] of the world, because [[Human's have an inability to admit that they are wrong]].

-Once a person has set up this belief that negative emotion is associated with intelligence, you can struggle to find [[happiness]] in bleak situations, and find it easy to find [[sadness]] in neutral situations.
+Once a person has set up this belief that negative emotion is associated with intelligence, you can struggle to find [[happiness]] in normal situations, and find it easy to find [[sadness]] in good situations.
 As your intelligence and [[knowledge]] of the world increases, you will find that the only "proper" reaction is increasing sadness.

 This way of living your life is [[subconscious|subconsciously]] attractive, because you will think your increasing sadness is a sign of your increasing intelligence, and that it is the only moral reaction the world we live in.